Most Dangerous Cities in Canada

 While still rare, hate crimes are a growing problem in Canada.
 The rate of hate-motivated incidents in Ottawa rose by 20% in 2023, largely targeting Jewish and LGBTQ individuals.

-While the majority are non-violent and involve mischief against property, their disproportionate effect on victims and the community at large make them a concern for all Canadians.
+While the majority are non-violent and involve mischief against property, their disproportionate effect on victims and the community at large makes them a concern for all Canadians.

 How to choose a safe city

-According to our results, the 10 safest cities in Canada are:
+According to our results derived from CSI, the 10 safest cities in Canada are:

 • Saguenay, QC